 Both "excellent" and "average" students will have opportunities for growth.

-The true test of an excellent program is not how many A+ students are sent on to top graduate schools, (Although, we have had our share of those including MIT, Oregon Graduate Institute, Penn State, Stanford, University of Colorado, University of Pennsylvania, University of Washington, etc.), rather, can a program take an "average C to B student" and produce a very good engineer.
-A+ students are made better engineers by being around and both teaching and learning from students with different capabilities and strengths other than their own.
-More "average" students can achieve amazing things when their strengths and weaknesses are identified early and they have an opportunity to contribute with their strengths and receive additional attention in their areas of weakness.
-A recent Cambridge study highlighted a controversial fact: expertise is developed not born.
-One former student of the dean who had a "D" in his first year of engineering mathematics received personal help and is now the head engineer at a company producing state of the art supercomputers that fit in a briefcase.
+The true test of an excellent program is not how many A+ students are sent on to top graduate schools.
+(Although, we have had our share of students who have gone on to MIT, Oregon Graduate Institute, Penn State, Stanford, University of Colorado, University of Pennsylvania, University of Washington, etc.) Rather, the true test of a program is if it can take an "average C to B student" and produce a very good engineer.
+A+ students are made better engineers by both teaching and learning from students with different capabilities and strengths than their own.
+"Average" students can achieve amazing things when their strengths and weaknesses are identified early and they have an opportunity to contribute with their strengths and receive additional attention in their areas of weakness.
+A recent Cambridge study highlighted a controversial fact: Expertise is developed not born.
+One former CBU student who had a "D" in his first year of engineering mathematics received personal help and is now the head engineer at a company producing state-of-the-art supercomputers that fit in a briefcase.

-Required internships with industry or a non-profit organization.
+Required internships within an industry or with a nonprofit organization.

-One of the most important parts of your college training will be the learning that you do in a real engineering job.
-You will have a special course to prepare you for this "first engineering job."
+One of the most important parts of your college training will be learning in a real engineering job.
+You will have a special course to prepare you for this first engineering job.
 Although the school maintains relationships with many industries in the area that offer internships and will facilitate your finding an internship wherever you are from, ultimately the responsibility will be yours.
-Your official internship will be the summer of your junior year, although other opportunities may occur for you to work in industry.
-You will be required to turn in an executive summary of your work to your boss and present your work experience to your peers in the fall following your work.
+Your official internship will be the summer following your junior year or after, although other opportunities may occur for you to work in an industry.
+You will be required to turn in an executive summary of your work to your boss and present your work experience to your peers following the minimum number of experience hours.
 Your work performance (both technical and soft engineering skills) will be assessed by your boss.
-Previous internship programs under the dean have led to the average interns evaluation score to be 4.44 out of 5 as determined by their bosses.
+Previous internship programs under the dean have led to the average intern evaluation score to be 4.44 out of 5 as determined by their bosses.

-The mathematics required for engineering is taught just in time, in context, with hands on labs.
+The mathematics required for engineering is taught just in time, in context and with hands-on labs.

 Training in project management and an exposure to the business side of engineering.

 Industrial representatives continue to emphasize that they wish new engineers had more project management experience.
-A former Boeing project manager that worked with me in Seattle will be continuing his work here at CBU.
 Engineering students in their junior year will be working with and co-mentoring business students.
-In addition, our goal is that eventually all students in our program will develop one of their own creative ideas and go through the process to receive a provisional patent.
+Our goal is that eventually all students in our program will develop one of their own creative ideas and go through the process to receive a provisional patent.